Particular/docs.particular.net/transports/azure-storage-queues/index.md

 partial: endpointconfig

-Note: When using Azure Storage Queues transport, a serializer must be configured explicitly [by the `UseSerializer` API](/nservicebus/serialization/).
+Note: When using Azure Storage Queues transport, a serializer must be configured explicitly [by the `UseSerialization` API](/nservicebus/serialization/).